 At least there are positives.

 1) I have one of the strongest Kekkai Genkai currently in use.
-Think about it; I(canon-future me) fought a Jinchuuriki(Gaara) and a taijutsu prodigy to a standstill/exhaustion, while dying and moving under willpower alone.
-Basically, I am Badass.
+Canon-future me fought a Jinchuuriki(Gaara) and a taijutsu prodigy to standstill/exhaustion, while dying and moving under willpower alone.

 2) I'm going to be in a prime position to affect canon.